Trying to Inscribe Hikone Castle on World Heritage List

 Inquiries

-Hikone Castle World Heritage Inscription Advocacy Council
+Hikone Castle World Heritage Inscription Promotion Council

 (in the Hikone Castle World Heritage Site Inscription Advocacy Office, Cultural Properties Protection Division, Department of Culture and Sports, Shiga Prefecture)